Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium data analysis

-MC studies are performed both with and without frequency variation of $\mathcal{R}_{\mathrm{PSF}}$ in the data generation model (see \autoref{sec:pq_freq_var_prop}).
-Three parameters are varied as a function of frequency: $p$, $q$, and $\sigma$.
+MC studies are performed both with and without frequency variation of $p$, $q$, and $\sigma$ in the data generation model.
 This is done by convolving a different $\mathcal{R}_{\mathrm{PSF}}$ with the beta spectrum for each frequency step in the field-shifted data, then concatenating the resulting partial-spectra.
-At each step, the scale factors $s_p(f_c)$ and $s_q(f_c)$ are sampled from normal distributions that account for frequency-variation uncertainties, then multiplied by $p$ and $q$ (see \autoref{subsec:frequency_dependent_detector_response}).
+At each step, the scale factors $s_p(f_c)$ and $s_q(f_c)$ are sampled from normal distributions that account for frequency-variation uncertainties, then multiplied by $p$ and $q$.
 Uncertainties on $s_\sigma(f_c(E_\mathrm{kin}))$ are negligible in comparison and are neglected.